taxjar/taxjar-api-docs/source/guides.md

 - If you're building or operating a marketplace, TaxJar's [SmartCalcs API](http://www.taxjar.com/api/) can help you calculate sales tax.

-- For most marketplaces where each merchant acts as the seller of record, you'll need to submit `nexus_address` parameters for the merchant in every SmartCalcs API call.
+- For most marketplaces where each merchant acts as the seller of record, you will need to submit `nexus_address` parameters for the merchant in every SmartCalcs API call.

 - We recommend storing all merchant business location addresses in your system to pass in when calculating sales tax.